IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "It is children only who enjoy the present; their elders either live on the memory of the past or the hope of the future."
+> "Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution."
 >
-> — Nicolas Chamfort
+> — Kahlil Gibran

 ---

-Updated: 2025-12-12 | Total quotes collected: 10
+Updated: 2025-12-13 | Total quotes collected: 11